nextflow-io/nextflow/docs/channel.rst

         .subscribe { println "File created or modified: $it" }

 .. warning::
-    The ``watchPath`` factory waits endlessly for files that match the specified pattern and event(s).
+    The ``watchPath`` factory waits endlessly for files that match the specified pattern and event(s), which means that it will cause your pipeline to run forever.
+Consider using the ``until`` operator to close the channel when a certain condition is met (e.g. receiving a file named ``DONE``).
-    Thus, whenever you use it in your script, the resulting pipeline will never finish.

 See also: `fromPath`_ factory method.